dmnfarrell/pybioviz/doc/source/usage.rst

 Usage
 =====

-This toolkit is to provide bioinformatic visualization tools to be used inside Jupyter notebooks.
+This page shows how to use the package from Python (usually via a Jupyter notebook) and through the command line.
 Installing the package provides the command pybioviz at the terminal.
 This can be used to launch the various tools.
+See below for details.

 Code examples
 =============